Tyrannosaurus Rex has appeared in many television series over the years ranging from classic science fiction series to award winning documentaries.

 This should be the plot for the next Christmas Doctor Who story.
 Steven Moffat please try and make this work as a story!

 Tyrannosaurus appears in this ITV series about anomalies, portals to the past opening up in modern times allowing prehistoric creatures to emerge in modern times.

 In this sequence below you see a Tyrannosaurus rampage its way across a huge city killing people.
 Its a brilliant sequence.
 The later episodes of Primeval were sadly in my opinion not quite as strong as its earlier series.
 I think it was the loss of Douglas Henshall’s Nick Cutter that really affected the series.
-I think he was simply a more interesting character than either of his successors.
+He was simply a more interesting character than either of his successors.
 Still the Rex rampage here is one of the last big hurrah’s for me.

 Personally I would have left her.
 Some people like those who run around when a ravenous Tyrannosaurus is running about are just too stupid to live.